drug-design/course/docs/chapters/ligand-based-approaches.md

 ### Creativity of the Design

-The knowledge accumulated during the phase of analysis determines the success of the design.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/creativity-design-03379203'><i class='fa fa-play' aria-hidden='true'></i></button>The knowledge accumulated during the phase of analysis determines the success of the design.
 However, creativity is extremely important as well.
 The creativity and imagination convert knowledge into 'intelligent' molecules and initiate scientific breakthroughs.

 ![](https://media.drugdesign.org/course/ligand-based-approaches/1_2_0_1.png){: loading=lazy }

 ### Good Control of the Conformational Features

-In all design actions, it is of paramount importance not to overlook the conformational consequences of the planned action.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/good-control-conformational-features-220a7a44'><i class='fa fa-play' aria-hidden='true'></i></button>In all design actions, it is of paramount importance not to overlook the conformational consequences of the planned action.
 Breaking a ring or introducing a substituent or spacer are all operations that have consequences in the conformational preferences of the designed candidate.
 The two following examples of butaclamol and staurosporine illustrate the consequences of a design where the conformational implications were mismanaged.
 *[nce]: New Chemical Entity: a compound not previously described.